jmd-dk/concept/doc/command_line_options.rst

    ./concept -p </path/to/parameter-file>

+The path may be specified in any of these formats:

+* Absolutely.
+* Relative to your current working directory.
+* Relative to the CO\ *N*\ CEPT installation directory.
-The path may be specified relative to the ``concept`` directory.
-Typically, parameter files are kept in the ``concept/params`` directory.
-With the parameter file ``my_params`` located in this directory, specifying this parameter file then looks like
+* Relative to the ``param`` directory.

+Typically, parameter files are kept in the ``param`` directory.
+With the parameter file ``my_param`` located in this directory, specifying the use of this parameter file may then look like e.g.

 .. code-block:: bash

-   ./concept -p params/my_params
+   ./concept -p param/my_param

 The many possible parameters to put inside parameter files are each described in the sections under :doc:`Parameters </parameters/parameters>`.
 Parameters